massapatience/wed_27388_Massa_OnlineQuizSystem/README.md

 # Online Quiz System

 ## Project Overview
 The **Online Quiz System** is designed to streamline online examination processes for universities, making assessments efficient, scalable, and user-friendly.
 Built using Oracle PL/SQL, this system automates quiz creation, administration, and grading, while providing performance analytics for teachers and students.
-The project is developed by the **Cardinals Group** to address challenges in online assessment management.
+The project is developed by the **Cardinals Group** to address challenges in online assessment management.The Online Quiz System is a database-driven application built with Oracle PL/SQL that allows teachers to create quizzes, students to take quizzes, and the system to grade and record scores automatically.
+It ensures secure access, prevents unauthorized data changes during restricted days, and supports performance tracking and reporting through MIS features like audit logs and result queries.

 ### Cardinals Group Members
 1. Bakwiye Massa Patience       27388